Editor’s Note: This post has been updated for a more comprehensive overview of PPC ad copy to better benefit our readers đ enjoy!

 But what’s important to remember is that there are certain tried-and-true strategies that are applicable across all PPC ad formats.

-There are certain tactics of research, writing, and optimizing your PPC ad copy that can almost always be relied upon.
+There are specific tactics for research, writing, and optimizing your PPC ad copy that can almost always be relied upon.
 After that, enhancing your PPC ad copy and improving your Click-Through-Rates becomes a matter of creativity and patient testing.

 So, for your benefit, this post will walk you through the basics of the Google Ads text ad format and the starting blocks of writing your PPC ad copy.